What to do if you illegally worked in the USA and you weren’t paid

 If this sounds crazy to you, then just accept the fact that the attitude towards working people in the United States is different.
-I do not want to say that the attitude towards them is terrible in the CIS countries.
-Of course not, it all depends on the place, company, bosses, etc. There are no fewer states in the states who will treat you like a beast and like a slave.
+I do not want to say that in the CIS countries the attitude towards them is terrible.
+Of course not, it all depends on the individual location, company, bosses, etc. There are no fewer states in the states who will treat you like a beast and like a slave.
 I am talking specifically about the authorities, namely the Department of Labor (the state where you worked).
 It is this organization that can defend your rights, even if you were not allowed to work.
-Believe it or not, but their logic is as follows: "A person worked, even if illegally, so he must get his money."
+Believe it or not, their logic is as follows: "A person worked, even if illegally, so he must get his money."

 On the subject: 17 amazing things people decide to get a job

 You can safely go to court if you have not been paid.
 Here, of course, the question is brewing: what will be done to you next, will they not be expelled from the country, will they be fined?